tweag/python-monorepo-example/2017-11-25-linear-jvm.md

 We would really prefer to delete a reference exactly when we know it to be no longer useful.
-In this way, memory becomes reclaimable by Java's GC immediately.
+In this way, memory becomes reclaimable by Java GC immediately.
 The problem is: it's easy to forget doing so at all.
 The key invariant we want checked by the compiler is that once we have a reference, it should be deleted *exactly once*, and never referred to after that.
 That is, we want to